ExcitedStates/qfit_ligand/README.md

     git clone https://github.com/excitedstates/qfit_ligand
     cd qfit_ligand
-    # Optional: configure config.py to point to CCTBX directory
     python setup.py install

 ## Usage

 The main program that comes with installing `qfit_ligand` is the eponymously named `qfit_ligand` command line tool.
-It's calling signature is
+It has two calling interfaces

+    qfit_ligand <CCP4-map> <resolution> <PDB-of-ligand> -r <PDB-of-receptor>
-    qfit_ligand <CCP4-map-P1> <resolution> <PDB>
+    qfit_ligand <CCP4-map> <resolution> <PDB-of-ligand-and-receptor> --selection <chain>,<resi>

-where `<CCP4-map-P1>` is an electron density map in CCP4 format with P1 symmetry.
-If your current density has a different spacegroup, reduce the symmetry to P1 (see below). `<resolution>` is the resolution of the electron density, and `<PDB>` is the initial single-conformer ligand conformation in PDB-format.
+where `<CCP4-map>` is a 2mFo-DFc electron density map in CCP4 format, and `<resolution>` is its corresponding resolution in angstrom.
+In the first command,`<PDB-of-ligand>` is a PDB file containing solely the ligand and `<PDB-of-receptor>` a PDB file containing the receptor (and other ligands).
+In the second command, `<PDB-of-ligand-and-receptor` is a PDB file containing both the ligand and receptor, and `--selection` requires the chain and residue id of the ligand as a comma separated value, e.g. `A,1234`.
+Note that the receptor (and other ligands) are used to determine the scaling factor of the density map and used for collision detection during conformer sampling.

 To see all options, type